Typography Style Guide: An Essential Resource for Web Designers

 Source: Fontpair

-This trend reflects a desire to balance the sleek modernity of sans-serifs with the warmth and character often associated with serif typefaces.
-It's not uncommon to see websites pairing a serif font for headlines with a sans-serif for body text, creating a pleasing contrast.
+This trend reflects a desire to balance the sleek modernity of sans-serif typefaces with the warmth and character often associated with serif typefaces.
+It's not uncommon to see websites pairing a serif font for headlines with a sans-serif font for body text, creating a pleasing contrast.

 Oversized Typography